The Road Less Traveled

 July 19 - August 9, 2018 // 22 Days

-Teaching English to Thai students in Bangkok while visiting temples, ancient cities, and flourishing markets fill our first few days in country – before our island time of snorkeling, paddling, and beachside lodging on Ko Samet.
+We teach English to Thai students in Bangkok while visiting temples, ancient cities, and flourishing markets.
+Then, our group heads to the island of Ko Samet where we engage in true seaside activities by snorkeling, paddling, and relaxing by the Gulf of Thailand.
 We get the rare chance to care for elephants at our jungle base camp, helping them bathe in the cool streams, feeding them, and hiking with them through landscapes full of natural treasure.

-Discover more about our teen environmental community service and cultural immersion program in Thailand, Tham Dee Dai Dee!
-Click on the Description tab below.
+Keep scrolling to discover more about our teen community service trip and cultural immersion program in Thailand, Tham Dee Dai Dee!

 Quiet and relaxing, this beautiful island with powdery white sand derives its name from the cajeput trees that grow on the island, called “samet.”
 Also known as “Koh Kaew Phitsadan,” or the "Magic Crystal Island,” most of the archipelago is a national park to preserve the magical space for snorkeling and sea kayaking.

 News for those who have never taught English overseas: The schools here actually prefer that their teachers not speak any Thai.
 The goal is for the students to be immersed in an English-language classroom, with no choice but to speak English with their teacher.